-I'm drawn to crafting objects whose construction requires puzzle-solving, such as this three-way reversible toroidal scarf.
-In pursuit of design goals, I often stumble across fun puzzles and wind up not only with an interesting object, but also with a deeper understanding of some bit of mathematics.
-My experiences as a maker/crafter/artist/puzzler are also reflected in the book I coauthored with Susan Goldstine, “Crafting Conundrums: Puzzles and Patterns for the Bead Crochet Artist.”
+When I make things, I often stumble across fun puzzles and wind up not only with an interesting object, but also with a deeper understanding of some bit of mathematics.
+This infinity scarf is a favorite recent example.
+My experiences as a maker/crafter/artist/puzzler are also reflected in the book I coauthored with Susan Goldstine, “Crafting Conundrums: Puzzles and Patterns for the Bead Crochet Artist” (AK Peters/CRC Press 2014), in which we describe a new methodology for designing patterns for the craft of bead crochet.

-The mathematical ideas incorporated into the design of this scarf were developed in collaboration with Daniel Baker and Charles Wampler, and the theory behind it is described in our Bridges 2020 paper "Infinitely Invertible Infinity."
+The mathematical ideas incorporated into the design of this scarf were developed in collaboration with Charles Wampler.
+Thank you to Carol Maglitta for modeling.